Descanonge/neba/docs/source/configuration.rst

 As any other subclass of :class:`.ConfigLoader`, :class:`.FileLoader` needs only to implement the :meth:`~.ConfigLoader.load_config` method that needs to populate the flat configuration dictionary at :attr:`~.ConfigLoader.config`.
-ConfigLoader will ensure that configuration is cleaned-up and ready to be used by the application.
+ConfigLoader will ensure that the configuration is resolved, cleaned-up and ready to be used by the application.

 .. note::

    A "flat configuration dictionary" is a simple dictionary mapping keys leading to traits in the configuration tree to :class:`.ConfigValue` instances.
-The keys can contains aliases or be class-keys that will be automatically resolved.
+The keys can contains aliases or be class-keys that will be automatically resolved later.

-   The :class:`.ConfigValue` class allows to store some more information about the value: its provenance, the original string and parsed value if applicable, and a priority value used when merging configs.
+   The :class:`.ConfigValue` class allows to store more information about the
+   value: its provenance, the original string and parsed value if applicable, and a priority value used when merging configs.
 To obtain a value, simply use :meth:`.ConfigValue.get_value`.

 The file loaders have an additional feature in the :meth:`.FileLoader.to_lines` method.
 It generates the lines for a valid configuration file of the